Himani1609/markdown-portfolio/index.md

 ## Welcome to My Portfolio

-Hi, I'm Himani!
-I love web development, data analytics, and creative projects.
+Welcome to my portfolio!
+I'm Himani, a passionate web developer and data analyst with a love for aesthetics and creative problem-solving.
+I have experience in teaching, data analytics, web development, and design.
+Here you'll find a showcase of my projects and ways to connect with me.

+## About Me
+- 🎓 Graduate in Business Analytics, Mathematics, and Education
+- 👩‍🏫 Mathematics Instructor at Mathnasium
-- 🌱 Currently learning: Web development
+- 🖥️ Currently learning: Web Development and Interaction Design
 - 💻 Skills: HTML, CSS, JavaScript, Python, SAS, Figma, Excel, and Tableau
+- 🎨 Creative hobbies: Dance, painting, and styling

+Explore my work and feel free to connect!